quicwg/base-drafts/draft-ietf-quic-http.md

 #### Initialization

+An HTTP implementation MUST NOT send frames or requests which would be invalid based on its current understanding of the peer's settings.
+All settings begin at an initial value, and are updated upon receipt of a SETTINGS frame.
+For servers, the initial values of the client's settings are the defaults of each setting.

-When a 0-RTT QUIC connection is being used, the client's initial requests will be sent before the arrival of the server's SETTINGS frame.
+For clients using a 1-RTT QUIC connection, the initial values of the server's settings are the defaults of each setting.
+When a 0-RTT QUIC connection is being used, the initial values are the values used in the previous session.
 Clients MUST store the settings the server provided in the session being resumed and MUST comply with stored settings until the server's current settings are received.
-Remembered settings apply to the new connection until the server's SETTINGS frame is received.

 A server can remember the settings that it advertised, or store an integrity-protected copy of the values in the ticket and recover the information